jessescool/Causal-Emergence-2.0/README.md

 For comparative analysis between different merging metrics, use the `det_spec_explorer.py` to examine how determinism-only and specificity-only forced paths differ from a standard CE 2.0 apportionment.
 This intution is key in understanding CE 2.0 and underlying causal dynamics.

 Provide your own transition probability matrix to the `explore()` function in `ce_explorer.py` to generate the apportionment sequence.
-The system expects $n \by n$ matrices representing the transition probabilities between all possible states of your discrete dynamical system microstate.
+The system expects $n \times n$ matrices representing the transition probabilities between all possible states of your discrete dynamical system microstate.

 ## Dependencies